Where do you live?

 Where did you go to school?

 I attended Tice Elementary, Orange River Elementary, Lee Junior High, Fort Myers Junior High, Fort Myers Senior High, Edison College, Florida Atlantic University, and Florida State University.

 What did you do before you became a children's author?

 I taught English and creative writing at Cypress Lake Senior High School in Fort Myers, Florida (1967-1973), creative writing at Edison College (1973), and served as poet-in-residence and chairman of the creative writing department at the Alabama School of Fine Arts in Birmingham (1974-1993).

 How did you become a children's author?

 How did you become Father Goose?

 Many years ago when I first started visiting schools to read my poems and talk about poetry, students and teachers started calling me "Father Goose."
 The name stuck.
 One of my first books of poems for children is titled TICKLE DAY: POEMS FROM FATHER GOOSE.
-Fathers tell me they like to read poems from that book to their children.
 Children tell me they like the name Father Goose because it's easier to say than Mr. Ghigna.
 It's also easier to spell.

 How many poems have you written?